 This module requires students to engage critically with the creative industries.
 Students should expect to discuss the global marketplace for creative media, the development of business ideas, and the demonstrable knowledge, expertise, and planning expected by employers and investors.
-Students should consider which creative industries align with their own personal ambitions for employability or entrepreneurship.
-This could include but is not limited to: Games, Animation and Visual Effects, Film and Television, Graphic Design, Web and Digital Media, and Installation Art.
+Students should consider which creative industries align with their own personal ambitions, and develop an understanding of how best to prepare a strategy for employability, freelance work, or startup.

-The aim of this module is to prepare the student for professional practice and entrepreneurship by providing them with a detailed and critical understanding of the creative industries
+The aim of this module is to prepare the student for professional practice or entrepreneurship by providing them with a detailed and critical understanding of the creative industries.

 By the end of this module the student should be able to:

-1. Demonstrate a critical understanding of the social, cultural, and economic factors that impact upon operations, professional practice, and entrepreneurship within a selected creative industry
+1. Demonstrate a critical understanding of the social, cultural, and economic factors that impact upon operations, professional practice, and entrepreneurship within the creative industries

-2. Identify and discuss the future challenges within a selected creative industry,
+2. Identify and discuss the current challenges within a selected creative industry

 3. Develop and communicate a personal strategy for employment or entrepreneurship in a selected industry

 Overview of a range of creative sectors, identifying sources of information.
 Discussion of professional structures, including: publishers and distributors, content developers, software tool developers and other suppliers, service and support suppliers, industry organisations, pressure groups, and government regulations.